snowplow/marketing-attribution-accelerator/content/modeling/modeling_3.md

 The channel_classification macro is used to perform channel classifications.
 This can be altered to generate your expected channels if they differ from the channels generated in the default macro.
 It is highly recommended that you examine and configure this macro when using your own data, as the default values will not consider any custom marketing parameters.

-Ensure that any channels listed in the `channels_to_exclude` variable are specified in this channel classfication macro, as events are filtered based on the channels created here.
+Ensure that any channels listed in the `snowplow__channels_to_exclude` variable are specified in this channel classfication macro, as events are filtered based on the channels created here.
 (E.g. if you wish to exclude events from the `Direct` channel, you first need to have the events classified as `Direct` in order to subsequently filter them out).

 If you wish to change the channel classification macro, copy the `channel_classification.sql` file from the macros folder in the snowplow_fractribution package (at `[dbt_project_name]/dbt_packages/snowplow_fractribution/macros/channel_classification.sql`) and add it to the macros folder of your own dbt project.
 Update the SQL and save the file.